 How To Get Rid Of Ground Moles With Apple Cider Vinegar

-You will need to follow the steps below to drive away ground moles from your lawn using vinegar effectively.
+You will need to follow the steps below to deter ground moles from your lawn using vinegar effectively.

 1) Look For Signs Of Ground Mole Infestation

 Before arming yourself with vinegar, make sure there are ground moles on your lawn.
 The signs of ground mole infestation are patches of dying and browning grass which indicate the presence of grubs in your yard, which are the moles’ primary food source.

 Also read: How to get rid of grubs in lawn naturally

 In addition, walk around the lawn looking for molehills which feel like large bumps.
 However, don’t confuse mole infestation with gopher infestation, so check the length of the tunnels coming from the hill, and if they are long, you likely have moles in your yard, not gophers.